shivam-Purohit/kcidb/doc/administrator_guide.md

     psql --version

-For Fedora-based distros like Nobara:
+2) Fedora-based distros like Nobara:

 Install the postgresql-client package, which includes the psql command:

     sudo dnf install postgresql

+Verfiy the psql installation:

+    psql --version

 Once the installation is complete.
 You can refer to the documentation here https://www.postgresql.org/docs/current/installation.html